archisvaze/capstone-1-backend/Readme.md

 - 9:40 am - project init
 - 9:42 am - project init done

-### Mileston 1 - Create Schema and basic routes for Teacher, Student and Quiz
+### Milestone 1 - Create Schema and basic routes for Teacher, Student and Quiz
 Estimated Time: 3 hours
-- 9:44 am - working on setup
+- 9:44 am - started working on setup
 - 10:10 am - created basic schemas for teacher, student and quiz
 - 10:53 am - working on routes for adding question to the quiz
 - 10:57 am - Taking a break